-- 1. Make sure the vehicles ignition is cycled to the "OFF" position (refer to "Starting Procedures" in "Starting And Operating" for further information). - For vehicles equipped with Keyless Enter-N-Go Passive Entry, make sure the vehicles keyless ignition system is OFF. - For vehicles not equipped with Keyless Enter-N-Go - Passive Entry, make sure the vehicle ignition system is OFF, and the key is physically removed from the ignition. - 2.
-Perform one of the following methods to lock the vehicle: - Push LOCK b button on the interior power door lock switch with the driver and/or passenger door open.
+- 1. Remove the key from the ignition system (refer to "Starting Procedures" in "Starting And Operating" for further information). - Make sure the vehicle ignition system is "OFF" and the key is physically removed from the ignition. - 2.
+Perform one of the following methods to lock the vehicle: - Push LOCK button on the interior power door lock switch with the driver and/or passenger door open. - Push the LOCK b button on the RKE Key Fob. - 3.
+If any doors are open, close them.